MIT-Japan Program, Managing Director

 MISTI Associate Director

-We are delighted to report that we are past our halfway to our goal for the Patricia Gercik Memorial Fund.
+We are delighted to report that we are almost to our goal for the Patricia Gercik Memorial Fund.
 Thank you everyone who have contributed towards our goal.
-An anonymous donor is will match dollar-for-dollar up to $25,000 by June 2021.
+An anonymous donor is now matching dollar-for-dollar for new contributions until June 2021.
 MIT rules stipulate that an endowment is possible only after a fund reaches $100,000.
 We hope you can join our team to help us build our Patricia Gercik Memorial Fund at MIT.

 As Managing Director for the MISTI MIT-Japan Program for nearly 30 years, Patricia Gercik helped introduce hundreds of MIT students to Japanese culture, history, and unique in-country internship experiences.
 In her tireless efforts to facilitate international exchange and collaboration, Pat truly epitomized the MIT spirit.